mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 Next up is the ability to replace constants during the test run.
 You'll see that we're defining a test double for the `Widget` class.
-Calling `as_stubbed_const` on that class defines, for the duration of each test, the constant `Widget` which is the test double.
-In the olden days of rspec 2, we'd have to either use dependency injection to supply an alternative widget (something that's tricky with implicitly instantiated controllers in Rails), or we'd have to define a partial test double, where we supply stubbed implementations for particular methods.
-This would be something along the lines
+Calling `as_stubbed_const` on that class defines, for the duration of each test, the constant `Widget` as the test double.
+In the olden days of rspec 2, we'd have to either use dependency injection to supply an alternative widget implementation (something that's tricky with implicitly instantiated controllers in Rails), or we'd have to define a partial test double, where we supply stubbed implementations for particular methods.
+This would be something along the lines of:
-of:

 {% highlight ruby %}
 before(:each) do